delearyus/Jester-Test-Angular/README.md

 # Jester

 **Jester** is a concept for a fully decentralized/federated Social Network.
-This is a semi-functional mockup for the user interface, build using Angular.
+This is a semi-functional mockup for the user interface, built using Angular.

 Currently, the interface contains data structures for representation of: